 - Was it a mis-receipt at the destination DC?

-- Does an over/under receipt issue exist?
+- Does an over/under receipt issue exist for the PO?
+This could be caused by carton misidentification.

 - Is your carton packaging or labeling causing misidentification on multi-carton POs during the picking or receiving process?